cloudevents/spec/spec.md

 ### event-type-version
 * Type: String
-* Description: The version of the event-type.
-This enables the interpretation of data by eventual consumers, requires the consumer to be knowledgeable about the producer.
+* Description: The version of the `event-type`.
+This enables the interpretation of `data` by eventual consumers, requires the consumer to be knowledgeable about the producer.
 * Constraints:
   * OPTIONAL
   * If present, MUST be a non-empty string